When conventional

 relief and remission.
 Patients achieved

-remission at Week 52 vs placebo.1
+remission at Week 52 vs placebo with the

 Individual results may vary.